 What is Zoning?

-Zoning regulations govern how land can be used in areas of San Francisco called "zoning use districts" (also known as "zones" or "use districts").
-These regulations oversee how the land will be used for residential, commercial, or industrial needs and how the land can be utilized (also known as "land uses" or "uses") in a given zone.
-All these zoning regulations are specified in a detailed legislative policy document called the San Francisco Planning Code, which is used to determine if a project is either Permitted (P), Conditional (C), or Not Permitted (NP), helping specify what is allowed and what limits may apply.
+Zoning regulations govern how land can be used in areas of San Francisco called "zoning districts" (also known as "zones" or "use districts").
+These regulations oversee how the land will be used for residential, commercial, or industrial needs and how the land can be used (also known as "land uses" or "uses") in a given zone.
+All these zoning regulations are specified in a detailed legislative policy document called the San Francisco Planning Code, which determines if a use is either Permitted (P), Conditional (C), or Not Permitted (NP).
+The Planning Code also includes other physical controls for land development like setbacks, height, parking, etc.

 For example, zoning regulations might: